enthought/mayavi/docs/source/mayavi/installation.rst

 :MacOSX:
     The full Python distribution EPD_ (that includes Mayavi) is also available for MacOSX.
-Unless you really enjoy the intricacies of compilation, this is the best solution to install Mayavi.
+Unless you really enjoy the intricacies of compilation; this is the best solution to install Mayavi.

 :Ubuntu or Debian:
      Mayavi is packaged in Debian and Ubuntu.
 In addition, more up to